2sic/app-snippet-inject/readme.md

 ## History

-* v03.00 2021-10
+* v.03.00 2021-10
   * Upgrade to v12.05 conventions
   * Switched all injects to use Razor
   * Reduced views to a single file
-* v3.01 2022-05
+* v03.01 2022-05
   * Activated Lightspeed
-* v3.02 2022-06
+* v03.02 2022-06
   * Replaced all base classes with their 2sxc 14 equivalend
+* v03.03 2023-05
+  * Removed _ from Filenames
+  * Replace Edit.Toolbar with `@Kit.Toolbar.Default`